SunsetMkt/blue-archive-spine/README.md

 This repo is based on the work of @respectZ and @LXY1226 .
 The original repo doesn't have a license, so I'm not sure if it can be used for any purpose.

 ## Disclaimer
-Blue Archive is a registered trademark of NAT GAMES Co., Ltd. This repo is not affiliated with NEXON Korea Corp. & NEXON GAMES Co., Ltd.
+**Blue Archive is a registered trademark of NAT GAMES Co., Ltd. This repo is not affiliated with NEXON Korea Corp. & NEXON GAMES Co., Ltd. All game resources are copyrighted to the respective owners.**

 ## The following is the original README.